bmoscon/orderbook/README.md

 ### Installation

 The preferable way to install is via `pip` - `pip install order-book`.
-Installing from source will require a compiler and can be done with setuptools: `python setup.py install`.
+Installing from source will require a compiler and can be done with pip: `pip install .`.

 ### Running code coverage